 As an iTunes and Mac user, I’m keen to see if the streaming service will work over Android devices via a third-party app.

 There are other alternatives…

 There are a number of great streaming music alternatives away from these big three.
 These also have the advantage of having been tried and tested already.
 European music lovers have embraced services like Spotify, for example, but that’s not available for US consumers yet.
-There are other subscription-based music services like Rhapsody, Pandora Radio, Grooveshark and Last.fm, which have established a keen following, but these offer a slightly different take on streaming.
-Services like mSpot have seen some success lately, and something like MOG may be appealing to audiophiles because it’ll stream music at a higher bitrate than many of its competitors.
+There are other subscription-based music services like Pandora Radio and Last.fm, which have established a keen following, but these offer a slightly different take on streaming.

 So there’s no shortage of choices out there for music lovers, and there should be something to cater for everyone, whether you just want to stream your own collection, or listen to millions of songs that you don’t necessarily own.
 Despite the fact that Apple’s and Google’s services are both very new and not firmly established, there’s no denying the cloud is where it’s at when it comes to music in the future, so look to the sky.